Table of Contents

 artix-chroot /mnt

-Basic french config
+Basic config

 ln -sf /usr/share/zoneinfo/Europe/Paris /etc/localtime